tuna-f1sh/wav2c/README.md

 # Develop

 There are integration tests that operate on generated WAV files in the `tests` directory.
+A `cargo run --bin gen_wav` target is used to generate WAV files for testing.
+See the 'Makefile' targets.
+The files are made on demand if not existing. `make clean && make` will regenerate all required test files.

-The tests also compile with `gcc` to ensure the generated C code is valid - this requires `gcc` to be installed.
+Tests also compile the output with `gcc` to ensure the generated C code is valid - this requires `gcc` to be installed.

-The 'golden sample' references can be updated with the './make_golden.sh' script.
+The 'golden sample' references can be updated with the `make golden` target.
 Of course this should only be done with intent otherwise it is the tail wagging the dog...